 - Patient preference: Information exchange networks allow doctors to find out patients’ care references.
 This empowers patients and makes them a part of the process.

-- Query services: Doctors who need more information on the patient referred to them can simply go to the query network.
-This network can be connected to other health systems and networks to assemble a complete record of the patient.
+- Query services: Doctors who need more information on the patient referred to them can go to the query network.
+This network can be connected to other health systems and networks to assemble a complete patient record.

 - Care transition: Patients are often referred to another hospital or make a transition of care as a part of their recovery process.
-The interoperable exchange of documents can easily facilitate this process and make it quick and easy for healthcare providers.
+The interoperable exchange of documents facilitates this process and makes it quick and easy for healthcare providers.

 How Rapyder Helps Healthtech Companies Adopt Cloud?

-The healthcare sector is a big user of cloud computing, but it still has a long way to go.
-Combining it with new techs like AI and the internet of medical things will further open up new avenues of streamlining healthcare.
-By combining such technologies with the cloud, interoperability can be boosted while lowering the costs associated with it at the same time.
+The healthcare sector is a big cloud computing user, but it still has a long way to go.
+Combining it with new techs like AI and the Internet of medical things will further open new avenues of streamlining healthcare.
+By combining such technologies with the cloud, interoperability can be boosted while simultaneously lowering the costs associated with it.
 With so many positives, it is hard to imagine a future without it.
 Indeed, healthcare cloud providers will lead the way for healthcare services in the future.